afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_windows10.rst

         ``Profile``, turn **off** "use colors ...", and finally simply pick a scheme+palette that you like.

+    #.
+Terminal comparison
+    attached a screen capture of the three basic terminal windows.
+    From left to right -
+       "Command Prompt", "Bash on Ubuntu on Windows", gnome-terminal (there is also the Windows PowerShell available through "Super-X,A" that is almost the same thing too as the "Command Prompt") Note the small icons in the upper left corner of each.
+    Copy/paste is available by default in the first two by left-clicking on the upper-left button of the window
+       Select "Edit", "Mark" to select,
+       then "Edit","Copy".
+Select "Edit","Paste" to paste - fairly awkward.
+       If you select "Properties", then "Quick Edit" to change the defaults of the shortcut and make this a little easier.
+You can then use the mouse to select text, "Shift-Ctrl-c" to copy and right-click with a mouse to paste.
+    In gnome-terminal, everything is standard and similar to other linux implementations middle button pastes whatever is selected in the BouoW terminal or other gnome-terminal.
+       Shift-Ctrl-c copies, and Shift-Ctrl-v also pastes.

+Like most linux systems, some things have to be done with sudo permissions.
+The user name and password may have nothing to do with their Windows login.
+To reset the password, follow these instructions:

+    In the Windows admin command prompt (Super[windowskey]+X, A) change the default user to root:
+       lxrun /setdefaultuser root

+    Now Bash on Ubuntu on Windows logs you in as root without asking password Use passwd command in Bash to change the user password: passwd your_username

+    Change the default user back to your normal user in Windows command prompt lxrun /setdefaultuser your_username

    .. ---------- HERE/BELOW: copy for all installs --------------